Banno/polymer-rename/README.md

 ## Using Polymer 2 Renaming

 For Polymer 1, Closure-Compiler blocked renaming of any declared property.
 With Polymer 2, the compiler now uses the standard conventions: quoted properties are not renamed and other properties are.
+Declared properties with the `reflectToAttribute` or `readOnly` properties will never be renamed.

 In addition, this project will rename attributes which map to properties of a custom element.